crmckenzie/nurture/TASKLIST.md

 ### Application

-- [ ] create accept_version method
+- [x] create add_version method
     - should create new version if not exists
-- [ ] refactor POST /manifests and PUT /manifests/:name to use the new method
+- [x] refactor POST /manifests and PUT /manifests/:name to use the new method

 ## POST /applications